veloslab/ansible-ee/collections/alerta/README.md

-# ansible-collection-alerta
+# Ansible Collection - veloslab.alerta

-Collection for veloslab.alerta
+Documentation for the collection.